LizaChepurko/StarTracker/README.md

 Thresholding: For each triangle in image 1, compare against every triangle in image 2.

-Criterion: All three corresponding angles must differ by ≤ angle_thresh.
+All three corresponding angles must differ by ≤ angle_thresh.

 Result: A list of matched triangle pairs matched_tris.